Szybet/rss-tube/README.md

 - --help - shows this message
 - --max-video-time - Specifies the maximum time of a video, in minutes
 - --csv-to-opml [csv_file] [new_opml_file] - Converts the CSV file from youtube export subscription.csv file to a opml file, ready to use with this program.
 The syntax is: --csv-to-opml csv_file new_opml_file"

+---

+## Things to be added in the future:
+- Add windows support
+- write categories as folders in download folders
+- show available categories from file
+- error to wrong arguments
+- more default yt-dlp arguments like --quality --memory_low
+- less .clone() etc.